Aakaashzz/DNA-Algorithm/README.md

 <h3> Evaluation Results </h3>

-The D-GET is implemented in the AMD Athlon(tm) II X2 220 Processor, 2.80GHz and 4 GB RAM on Windows 8.1 64-BIT operating system.
-We conduct experiments to test the efficacy of the proposed technique and run it with various types of secret data.
+The D-GET is implemented in the Windows 8.1 64-BIT operating system with an AMD Athlon(tm) II X2 220 processor running at 2.80GHz and 4 GB of RAM.
+We run tests on a variety of secret data types to gauge the effectiveness of the suggested technique.

-Using all manner of cryptanalytic, mathematical and brute-force attacks,  cryptanalysts attack any encrypted data to discover its contents.
-A successful encryption technique against them should be robust.
-So, there are some features that need to be achieved.
-Here There is no relationship between, before encryption, sensitive data values and, after encryption, encrypted data values.
-Encryption should be blended around the various hidden data components so that nothing in its original position is presented.
+Cryptologists attempt to decrypt any encrypted data in order to learn what is contained therein using a variety of cryptanalytic, mathematical, and brute-force attacks.
+A strong encryption method is necessary to defeat them.
+Therefore, a few characteristics must be attained.
+Here There is no connection between the values of sensitive data before encryption and the values of encrypted data after encryption.
+The various hidden data components should be wrapped in encryption so that nothing is visible in its original position.

 ![dna2](https://user-images.githubusercontent.com/53599318/99867007-f6993500-2bdb-11eb-96f6-4fbc7a878cf5.jpg)

 <h3> Conclusions </h3>

-D-GET is implemented in this project.
-The D-GET, based on multi-iteration and genetic activities, is a more stable encryption technique.
-Operations, encryption, rotation, crossover, mutation, and reshapes that improve the standard of encryption are also included.
-D-GET operations and modifications to the original data size and format.
-In addition, the negligible relationship in both the hidden data and its encrypted data decreases the possibilities of cryptanalysis and breaking the cypher.
-In addition, the technique has multilayer defence phases that achieve confidentiality and provide data with more security, productivity and robustness and protects against detection.
-We would standardise D-GET in future work and try to minimise transmission.
+In this project, D-GET is used.
+The D-GET is a more reliable encryption method that is based on multiple iterations and genetic activities.
+Additionally included are operations, encryption, rotation, crossover, mutation, and reshapes that raise the bar for encryption.
+D-GET operations and alterations to the size and format of the starting data.
+Additionally, the likelihood of performing cryptanalysis and decrypting the cypher is reduced by the negligible relationship between the hidden data and its encrypted data.

+The method also has multiple layers of defence that ensure confidentiality, give data more security, productivity, and robustness, and shield it from detection.
+In the future, we would standardise D-GET and work to reduce transmission.